Have you ever stared at a blank page on your computer and had no idea where to start?

 Pick 2-3 design elements per design that will help you organize the layout.
 My favorites are banners and arrows.
 Banners help distinguish different sections or help identify “important” info.
 It also dresses it up and looks nice.

-In case you are wondering, I also have a cheatsheet of design elements in the resource library and a whole lesson in our Canva 101 Workshop on how to use them when designing printables.
+In case you are wondering, I also have a cheat sheet of design elements in the design library on my favorite design elements!

-Yes, this goes along with the content and body of your printable but I feel that it’s SO important to establish the goal of your overall message before designing your printable.
+Yes, this goes along with the content and body of your printable but I feel that it’s SO important to establish the goal of your overall message/purpose before designing your printable.

 Do you want to inspire?
 Do you want to motivate?
 Do you want your reader to take action?
 Answer those questions first because it matters and needs to show in your design.